Explorer09/cpustress-ubcd/cpustress/readme.txt

     APPEND noapic ubcdcmd=menu

-Mersenne Prime Torture test: mprime
+Mersenne Prime torture test: mprime
 ----------------------------

 The following isolinux entry will prompt to ask which version of mprime you